Cinder Bed Road Bikeway -

 On the wrong path!

 Can't get enough pavement in our parks, floodplains and stream valleys?
-Then here's a "plan" for much more!
+Then here's a plan for much more!

 This is part of an ongoing pattern of pitting two worthy goals – enhanced non-motorized transportation and habitat preservation - against each other, always choosing the path of least resistance that leads through our dwindling reserve of wooded habitat.
 Worse in this case is the plan for 24-hour lighting of the path, stressing and disrupting the lives of wildlife large and small.